P&O Ferries ship detained over crew training concerns

 - Published

-A P&O Ferries ship has been detained in Northern Ireland over safety concerns.
+A P&O Ferries ship has been held in Northern Ireland as it was "unfit to sail", the transport secretary said.

-The Maritime and Coastguard Agency (MCA) said the European Causeway passenger boat had been held in Larne over multiple issues.
+The Maritime and Coastguard Agency (MCA) confirmed the European Causeway boat had been held in Larne over multiple issues.

-The MCA said there had been "failures on crew familiarisation, vessel documentation and crew training".
+The MCA said there were "failures on crew familiarisation, vessel documentation and crew training".

-Unions have raised concerns over a lack of experience of new crew, introduced after 800 of the firm's staff were sacked eight days ago.
+Unions have raised fears over a lack of training of new crew - brought in after 800 staff were sacked eight days ago.

-Transport Secretary Grant Shapps said that the ship was "unfit to sail".
+P&O Ferries made them redundant with no notice, replacing them with workers whose average hourly rate of pay would be £5.50, less than the UK minimum wage.

+There were no passengers or freight aboard the European Causeway when it was impounded in Larne, the MCA confirmed.

-He wrote on social media: "I will not compromise the safety of these vessels and P&O will not be able to rush inexperienced crew through training."
+Grant Shapps wrote on social media: "I will not compromise the safety of these vessels and P&O will not be able to rush inexperienced crew through training."

-Following my instruction to inspect all P&O vessels prior to entering back into service, the @MCA_Media has detained a ship for being unfit to sail.
-I will not compromise the safety of these vessels and P&O will not be able to rush inexperienced crew through training.— Rt Hon Grant Shapps MP (@grantshapps) March 25, 2022
+Earlier on Friday, Prime Minister Boris Johnson backed Mr Shapps' calls for the boss of P&O Ferries to resign.

+Peter Hebblethwaite admitted to MPs that he broke the law by not consulting workers ahead of the job cuts - but said he would do the same again if he had to.

 The vessel, operated by P&O Ferries, will remain under detention until all issues are resolved by the firm, the MCA spokesperson added.